greyscalepress/interview-project/content/talks/2014-05-OffThepress.md

 ![Neal Stephenson, *Mother Earth Mother Board*, print-on-demand version released in 2008, one copy.](../content/img/black-holes-p9-motherboard.png)

-Some of those additions are kind of undercover, without having the rights of using them.
+Some of those books are bootlegs, undercover releases.
 For instance, this great text by Neal Stephenson [on the screen: *Mother Earth Mother Board*] of which I made a printed edition, illustrated with images which weren’t in the original.

 He’s writing… You know the article?
 It was published in WIRED magazine in the 90s[^MEMB].
 It has been superseded since, but he was mapping the early Internet undersea cables.
 It’s a really great story, and he always puts in the text the GPS coordinates.
 So I made an illustrated version with maps that show the locations[^danw].